Dog ACL Injuries Veterinarian

 ● Bolstering muscle strength

 The process almost always involves instructions related to exercise.
-These may include walking for specific lengths (increasing over time), jogging, stand-to-sit exercises, walking or swimming in water, climbing steps, and/or passive range of motion exercises.
+These may include walking for specific lengths (increasing over time), jogging, stand-to-sit exercises, walking or swimming in the water, climbing steps, and/or passive range of motion exercises.
 It may be instructed that heat or cold packets are applied to exerted areas before, during, or after the activity.
 These exercises should always be performed under the supervision of a Veterinarian, as any mistakes will hinder your dog’s progress to recovery.
 Additionally, there will be in-office exercises, which may include balance boards, cavaletti rails, giant balls, and/or the use of surfaces for walking, hopping, and wheelbarrowing.